 Since the launch of Standard & Poor’s Depositary Receipts, ETFs have changed and progressed in the stock market.
 Now, one ETF follows what S&P 500 does.
 That has led it to become a favorite among investors.
 Furthermore, it allowed the creation of other U.S. indexes, like Dow Jones and Nasdaq 100.

 However, picking the right ETFs can be tricky due to the fact that they are not all the same.
 Some of them can even get liquidated, usually because the investors do not care for them that much.
 Finding the best ETFs is vital if you want to see your business thrive.

 Everyone is looking for a way to beat the market, and sometimes that’s possible.
-For example, this Motley Fool review explains how the Gardner brothers utilize individual stock picks to get better returns.
+For example, the Gardner brothers started the Motley Fool service to pick individual stocks that beat the market.
 That said, for most investors, being able to simply match the market with a safe portfolio can be a great investment.
 There are certain ETFs that can help you achieve this.

 Keep reading to find out how to choose the right ones.

 The market currently offers more than 1,900 ETFs (as of October 2016).
 Together, they are all worth more than $2 trillion.
 In addition to that, there are many different types you can choose from: commodities, bonds, indexes, and sub-indexes.
 You can even select an ETF which has its basis in investment and market capitalization.

 ETF issuers are highly competitive, and they sometimes focus on ETFs that are very specific or based on a trend.
 One of them is Loncar Cancer Immunotherapy ETF (CNCR) which focuses on 31 stocks.